Last Updated on March 9, 2021 by Julia Wilson

 A hospitalised cat will receive fluids via intravenous injection.
 A small area is shaved, disinfected and a catheter is inserted into the vein.
 The most common location is the foreleg.

-This involves lifting up a tent of loose skin at the back of the neck and injecting the fluid into the area.
+This involves lifting a tent of loose skin at the back of the neck and injecting the fluid into the area.
 It may be necessary for pet owners to give a cat subcutaneous fluids at home.
 A lump of fluid may occur after administration, but this will gradually spread throughout the body.
 If your veterinarian has recommended giving your cat subcutaneous fluids at

 home, he or a veterinary nurse will demonstrate how to safely do this.
 There is also an excellent article on administering fluids here.

-The veterinarian will have to calculate how much fluid the cat will need cat based on the following factors:
+The veterinarian will have to calculate how much fluid the cat will need based on the following factors:

 - Level of dehydration